helenzhou6/encoder/README.md

 To see multi headed attention, see commit: https://github.com/helenzhou6/encoder/blob/85fe095765a8b26f02e6f0f7774fa3f1b64e3d65/src/model/init_model.py
 And also here: https://github.com/besarthoxhaj/attention/blob/main/03_multihead_attention.py

 To see the Encoder Decoder -- See the `espe` branch (see pull request).
-I might clone this into a separate repo later
+This has been cloned into the repo: https://github.com/helenzhou6/decoder-encoder

 ## Pre-requisities
 - Python 3.10